 When performing upgrade on SLES, you will see a message similar to "There is an update candidate for 'ambari-server', but it is from different vendor.
+Use 'zypper install ambari-server-<version>- a.
+Display the command line UI for YaST, by entering:

-Use 'zypper install ambari-server-<version>- - build>.noarch' to install this candidate".
+- version install this candidate".
 You will need to use yast to update the package, as follows: